MingkHe/CPSC-585-Wasteland-Warriors/README.md

 ## Version 1.0

 For the final submission we:
+    - Implemented compound object mapping
     - Updated the map
     - Improved shadows
     - Increased the paceing for the game
+    - Enemies explode on death
     - Provide player with feedback on damage dealt and enemy health
     - Added the remaining game modes
     - Added a gun as reward for completing the objective
+    - Added our narative of being trapped and escaping
     - Implemented release mode
-    - Added our narative of being trapped and escaping
     - Cleaned up a lot of warnings
-    - Fixed most game play bugs.
+    - Fixed nearly all game play bugs

 ### To Build and Run:
 To build, download or clone the Wasteland Warrior files from https://github.com/MingkHe/CPSC-585-Wasteland-Warriors/tree/Wasteland_Warrior